rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

+Remember that the password forget page is already mapped in the App component.
+So you can simply drop the PasswordForgetLink component in the sign in page.

 You can try it out yourself now.
 Start the application and reset your password.
 It doesn't matter if you are authenticated or not.
 Once you send the request, you should get an email from firebase to update your password.

-Now let's get to the password change component.
+Now let's get to the second component: the password change component.
 You have implemented this functionality already in your firebase interface as well.
 You only need a form component to make use of it.
 Again, the form component isn't any different from the sign in, sign up and password forget forms.
+Once you have learned about how to implemenr a form in React, the other forms are pretty similar to it.

 In *src/components/PasswordChange.js* file: